OpenMW: History

 The first public release of OpenMW was version 0.1.0 in June 2008, initially using Ogre3D for rendering.
 The original lead developer, Nicolay Korslund, left the project early on but passed his roles to Marc Zinnschlag.
 In 2020, the team officially announced that Bret Curtis (also known as psi29a) took over the leadership role.

 With the release of version 0.37.0, Ogre3D was replaced with OpenSceneGraph due to concerns about the future direction of Ogre3D's development.
 This switch brought significant performance improvements and fixed several long-standing issues in the engine.

 Since 2016, all of the quests, classes, races, and other character choices of Morrowind and its official expansions and add-ons are fully playable in OpenMW, though it remains in extended beta testing as of 2017.
 Most third-party mods that are not dependent on any MS Windows executables and which are free of serious scripting syntax errors are also compatible with OpenMW.

 TES3MP: multiplayer development

 OpenMW is also the basis for TES3MP, an attempt to develop a networked, multiplayer version of the game.
 It was in early alpha testing as of 2017.
 In the middle of 2017, a major breakthrough was achieved and a first playable version was released.
+With the release of the 0.7 alpha in late 2018, the multiplayer fork now supported synchronization between players for most of the game's features, like making custom potions and enchantments, and thus became mostly feature-complete.